Acadia Healthcare (ACHC) Q2 2017 Results - Earnings Call Transcript

 Gary P. Taylor - JPMorgan Securities LLC

 I think it already was.
-(36:40) as soon as they came out.
+I thought you read those as soon as they came out.
 You must have missed that one.

 Joey A. Jacobs - Acadia Healthcare Co., Inc.

-So I missed it, but the best of the best would be a good title.
+I don't know if I missed it, but the best of the best would be a good title.

 Gary P. Taylor - JPMorgan Securities LLC